GregStanton/proposal-rmf-engine/docs/webgl2-and-glsl-primer.md

 This project is continued from [Project 1](#project-1-colored-canvas).

+**Problem:**
-**Problem:** Extend your `yellow-canvas.js` program so that it defines a triangle as a flat array of three $(x, y)$ vertices.
+Extend your `yellow-canvas.js` program so that it defines a triangle as a flat array of three $(x, y)$ vertices.
 Create and bind a VAO and VBO, and upload the triangle data to the VBO.
 Assume the triangle data will not change after it’s uploaded.
+(We won't render the triangle yet.
+We'll do that in the next project.)

 **Solution:**